jeanbaptistemora/fluidattacks-universe2/airs/front/content/blog/owasp-benchmark-fluid-attacks/index.md

 </div>

-## Issues we’re aware of at Fluid Attacks
+## Issues we're aware of at Fluid Attacks

 The values obtained in this scenario are easy to determine accurately because the number of existing vulnerabilities is known from the